danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ## Further reading:
 - Weizenbaum Joseph (1966) ELIZA - a computer program for the study of natural language communication between man and machine. *Commun ACM* 9(1):36–4
 - Kate Crawford and Vladan Joler.
 Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources, 2018.
 Web: https://anatomyof.ai/
-- Clemens Apprich, Wendy Hui Kyong Chun, Florian Cramer, Hito Steyerl, *[Pattern Discrimination: In Search of Media](https://meson.press/wp-content/uploads/2018/11/9783957961457-Pattern-Discrimination.pdf)*, Minneapolis, London: University of Minnesota Press, 2018.
+- Clemens Apprich, Wendy Hui Kyong Chun, Florian Cramer, Hito Steyerl, *[Pattern Discrimination: In Search of Media](https://meson.press/wp-content/uploads/2018/11/9783957961457-Pattern-Discrimination.pdf)* (Minneapolis, London: University of Minnesota Press, 2018).

 ## Notes

-[^Weizenbaum]: Joseph, Weizenbaum.
-“ELIZA—a Computer Program for the Study of Natural Language Communication between Man and Machine,” *Communications of the ACM* 9(1), 1996: 36-45.
+[^Weizenbaum]: Joseph Weizenbaum.
+“ELIZA — a Computer Program for the Study of Natural Language Communication between Man and Machine,” *Communications of the ACM* 9 (1), 1996: 36-45.

 [^Weizenbaum2]: Ibid, 42.